 This year we would like to facilitate a number of technical sessions for developers and workshops for artists.
 Please give a brief outline of the topic of your course or workshop.
 Courses and workshops offered during the previous editions of the Blender conference included: programming modeling tools, python scripting for artists, game engine drawing and logic, character animation, etc. If you are interested in leading a course or workshop, please contact us!
 Please note that the call for the Animation Festival and the Suzanne awards will be announced separately.

-Deadline: August 1st, 2017 - On request we'll accept talks before this date, especially for people traveling from outside of Europe.
+Deadline was August 1st, 2017 - On request we'll accept talks after this date, especially for people traveling from outside of Europe.

 Selected applicants will be notified August 10, 2018 latest.
 All selected applicants will be asked to deliver full papers and documentation for publication on the Blender Conference website by the October 10, 2018.

 Conference costs have been rising a lot and we prefer to share expenses equally among visitors.

 Per selected presentation we offer one 50% discounted conference ticket (including lunch, drinks).
 Please note that all participants are responsible for their own travel and accommodation.
 We will be posting a list of hotels and hostels on the Blender Conference website.

 For those of you who will not submit a proposal but are interested in attending the conference, please feel free to send us your suggestions or comments.
 Information on registration for the conference will be posted on the website over the next months.
 We also anticipate facilitating informal, open sessions for people to network, share new ideas and gain insight into the work of other Blender developers and artists.
 So please do send us your feedback!
 We look forward to hearing from you!
 Ton Roosendaal, Chair